elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   immutable: IsRuleImmutable,
   externalSource: ExternalSourceAttributes.transform(camelize).optional(),
+  ruleSourceType: RuleSourceType.optional()
   // [...]
 });
 ```

 > Notice that in the internal schema we cannot simply reuse the `ExternalSourceAttributes` attribute defined for the API schema, since it should have CamelCase and the API schema uses snake_case.
 We need to apply a transformation to our Zod type.
 See this [issue](https://github.com/colinhacks/zod/issues/486#issuecomment-1567296747).

-In the internal rule schema, there are two additional important reasons why we need to make sure that this value is optional:
+In the internal rule schema, there are two additional important reasons why we need to make sure that these two fields optional:

 - When rules are executed, a call to the method `validateRuleTypeParams` is done, which is a method that validates the passed rule's parameters using the validators defined in `x-pack/plugins/security_solution/server/lib/detection_engine/rule_types`, within each of the rule query types files (for [EQL rules](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_types/eql/create_eql_alert_type.ts#L27), for example).
 The validation is done based on the internal rule schema `BaseRulesParams` displayed above.
-Having `external_source` as a required field would cause custom rules to fail on runtime.
+Having `ruleSourceType` or `externalSource` as required fields would cause custom rules or prebuilt rules that haven't had their schema migrated to fail during runtime.
 - The Rule Client `update` method also calls the `validateRuleTypeParams` to validate the rule's params.
 Since the Rule Client's `update` method is used in our endpoint handlers, such as and `/rules/patch` and `/_bulk_actions`, these would fail when executed against a payload of custom rule.

+##### Prebuilt Rule asset schema

-Additionally, the `PrebuiltRuleAsset` type needs to be updated to include the new `source_updated_at` date that will be progressively shipped with new versions of rules in the Elastic Prebuilt Rules package:
+The `PrebuiltRuleAsset` type needs to be updated to include the new `source_updated_at` date that will be progressively shipped with new versions of rules in the Elastic Prebuilt Rules package.

+Notice that this field will be a **top-level field in the Prebuilt Rule asset** schema, but will be part of the `external_source` field in the API rule schema and internal rule schema.

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/model/rule_assets/prebuilt_rule_asset.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/model/rule_assets/prebuilt_rule_asset.ts)_